vishwesh-vishwesh/Logic_Py/README.md

 ## Arithmatic Gates
 Two arithmatic gates are added for the beta version, more will follow in the coming update.
-- Half Adder
+- Half Adder - half_adder
-- Full Adder
+- Full Adder - full_adder

 ## Plots
 Plots for the basic gates, secondary gates and arithmatic gates are available with the current version.